[Last updated 8th November, 2018]

 Although the direct causes remain unclear, some forms of IBS treatment have been proven effective.

-Summary: The cause of IBS is unknown, but appears to be a complex relationship that involves genetics, gut bacteria (microbiome) and stressors.
+Summary: The cause of IBS is unknown, but appears to be a complex relationship that involves genetics, gut bacteria (microbiota) and stressors.

 Low FODMAP Diet for IBS Treatment